South Dakota’s Great 8 Unique RV Campgrounds

 21390 US 385, Deadwood

-Travelers rave about this place, thanks to its proximity to Historic Deadwood (5 miles) and Black Hills National Forest.
+Travelers rave about Fish N' Fry Campground, thanks to its proximity to Historic Deadwood (five miles) and the Black Hills National Forest.
 The campground prides itself on having it all, including a café, heated pool, and a place to fish for trout that employees will clean and cook for you!

 Rocky Point Recreation Area

 Throw some horseshoes, shoot some archery, and check out the other options around the 8,000-acre Belle Fourche Reservoir.
-The body of water was created in 1911 by Orman Dam, once the largest earthen dam in the world.
-Some swear that it’s home to some of the best fishing in the state.
+The body of water was created in 1911 by the Orman Dam, once the largest earthen dam in the world.
+Some swear that Rocky Point Recreation Area is home to some of the best fishing in the state.
 There’s only one way to find out.